dev1lsconf/blog/posts/about-me.md

 Freelance and a web developer in training from 🇩🇴 with a passion for building digital services/stuff.
 From planning and designing all the way to solving real-life problems with code.

-In ❤️ love with: Linux and OpenBSD, Cyber-security, CLI Apps, *BSD, Now Web Development.
-Try to Learn: TypeScript, React, Nextjs, C, NixOS and NetBSD.
+In ❤️ love with: Linux and OpenBSD.